RyanNgWH/nextcloud-settings-for-programmers/README.md

-# Nextcloud files sync configuration for programmers
+# Nextcloud files sync configuration for programmers - Adapted by RyanNgWH

 ## About